corvus-albus/moodle-local_wsmanagesections/README.md

 ====================================================

 This local plugin allows you to manage the section structure of a moodle course via REST API.
-You can already delete, hide and set markers via core_course_edit_sections.
+You can already delete, hide and set markers via the webservice function core_course_edit_sections.
 With local_wsmanagesections you can in addition
 * create sections at a defined position,
 * move a section to a definde position,